 It doesn’t matter which method you use, as long as you use your selected method consistently.

-MYTH #7: Requirements must be complete and perfected before the development team can begin implementation.
+Myth: Requirements must be complete and perfected before the development team can begin implementation.

-REALITY: Identifying all requirements up-front is difficult and rarely happens.
+Reality: Identifying all requirements up-front is difficult and rarely happens.